 The value in the Zero Offset Present subfield indicates whether the following Zero Offset of Group subfield is included in the TWT Group Assignment field of the TWT element.
 A value of 0 in the Zero Offset Present subfield indicates that the Zero Offset of the Group subfield is not included in the TWT Group Assignment field.

 The Zero Offset of Group subfield indicates the initial TWT value for the TWT group identified by the TWT group ID.
 The Zero Offset of Group subfield is six octets and contains the initial TWT value for the TWT group with the given TWT group ID.
 When the Zero Offset of Group subfield is present, it contains the lowest six octets of the TSF time corresponding to the TWT group offset time.
-The Zero Offset of Group subfield is optionally present in the TWT Group Assignment field and when a STA transmits multiple TWT requests for multiple TWT flows, the next TWT Group Assignment field might not include the Zero Offset of the Group subfield implying that the Zero Offset of the Group subfield is the same for each of the TWT flows.
+The Zero Offset of Group subfield is optionally present in the TWT Group Assignment field.
+If a STA transmits multiple TWT requests for multiple TWT flows, the next TWT Group Assignment field transmitted in a response to a TWT request can optionally exclude the Zero Offset of the Group subfield from an included TWT Group Assignment field provided that a previous response included a Zero Offset of the Group subfield.
+The receipt of a TWT response with a TWT Group Assignment field with no Zero Offset of the Group subfield implies that the Zero Offset of the Group subfield value for that TWT is the same as the Zero Offset of the Group subfield value of the most recently received Zero Offset of the Group subfield from the TWT Responding STA.

 The TWT Unit subfield indicates the unit of increment of the TWT values within the TWT group identified by the TWT group ID.
 The TWT Unit value encoding is shown in Table 8-258a3 (TWT Unit subfield encoding).